 You see, my husband is a real life cowboy and grew up miles down the road from where we live now.
 He was raised as a good ole country boy on his family’s ranch in rural Nebraska.

-The Benefits of Raising Farm Kids & Country Living
+What are the Benefits of Raising Farm Kids & Country Living?

 Over the past several years of true country living, I’ve gained some awesome experience and a true love of this lifestyle.
 I’m so thankful that I have the opportunity to raise my little farm kids here.